 You know what people?
 There are other versions of Batman.
 There are versions of Batman where he finds closure and becomes a fully functional human being.
 Where he’s learned to balance his time as Batman and Bruce Wayne and function fully as both personas.
 The best example, and my personal favourite Batman, would be from Batman: The Animated Series.

-Yes, it’s dark but in that version Bruce Wayne is Batman because he chooses to be, not because he feels he has to be (a la The Dark Knight) or because it’s all he really has (a la The Dark Knight Returns).
-And while it’s gritty at times –that’s the criminal underworld for you– Batman never feels out of place despite not being a self loathing and bitter psychopath.
+Yes, it’s dark but in that version, Bruce Wayne is Batman because he chooses to be, not because he feels he has to be (à la The Dark Knight) or because it’s all he really has (a la The Dark Knight Returns).
+And while it’s gritty at times –that’s the criminal underworld for you– Batman never feels out-of-place despite not being a self-loathing and bitter psychopath.

 Does he look the part?
 Have you looked at him?
 He has a strong jaw, that’s literally all you need under the cowl and he’s tall and fit and has dark hair and looks classy in a tux which is what you need to be Bruce Wayne.
 He’s also old enough (41 now, will be 43 when the movie comes out) that he can sell the slightly older, already complete character that they seem to want for this movie.

 Can he act?
 Why yes, he can!
 Most everyone is citing either Gigli or Reindeer Games or Daredevil or Pearl Harbour and you know what?
 The newest of those movies is 10 years old.
 A decade.
 It sounds to me like no one has paid attention to his acting for years and missed Hollywoodland, The Town, Argo, State of Play and even Extract (not a good movie but he was good in it).